DePayFi/public-documentation/docs/payments/integrations/link.md

 > Once a customer visits the link to perform the payment that customer needs to pay you either **10 USDC** or **10 USDT**.
 > Conversions are also offered and calculated in real-time.

-### Receivables
+### Tokens

 Configure which tokens on which blockchains you want to receive as means of payment.

-As DePay offers auto-conversion to your users select as few tokens per blockchain as possible, but select at least 1 token per blockchain for every blockchain you want to support.
+Select as few tokens per blockchain as possible, but select at least 1 token per blockchain for every blockchain you want to support.

 ### Receiver